The 'next oil' to pursue is....oil! That is, solar and fermentation based, carbon-neutral, sulfur-free, Oil-from-Algae (OFA).

 Add up all the "hidden costs" spent on digging-in-the-dirt energy, global warming and storms, nuclear construction, mining, maintenance, rod storage, oil refining, drilling, oil, plus fracking pollution, oil-water-lithium supply wars, coal mining, scenic devastation, pollution, health adverse effects from all of those, money wasted on alternative vehicles, wind, solar, precious materials on catalytic converters, ethanol corn subsidies, windmills tilted towards killing birds, views, ROI and then you will find OFA becomes a bargain!
 OFA makes smokestack emissions a commodity.

 An OFA area the size of Maine, using wastelands, oceans, or your backyard, can make enough energy for the U.S.

 Local power generation and consumption recoups the 40 percent of energy lost to long transmission lines, and de-centralizes monopolies.

 Home-based OFA generation can remove many homes from the grid, minimizing line maintenance, unsightly power lines, massive blackouts, etc.

-Our failure to implement OFA as a moonshot or interstate highway-like priority now may mean runaway greenhouse effect or running out of "conventional" fuel, before we have time to cut over.
+Our failure to implement OFA on a moonshot or interstate highway-like priority now, may mean runaway greenhouse effect, or running out of "conventional" fuel, before we have time to cut over.